willfryatt/cyclistic-analysis/README.md

 annual members.
 ## Data Sources
 The data source is CSVs divided into months.
 I used the most recent 12 months of data.
 The tables show data about bike rides including bike type; membership status; start and end time, station name, station id, latitude and longitude.
+Each record represents one bike ride.

 https://divvy-tripdata.s3.amazonaws.com/index.html
 ## Data Cleaning and Transformation